brunopinheirofreitas/Java/Books/Deitel Java 8/Notes.md

 22. Try and Catch are used to treat exceptions.
 Any excepctions caught in an execution inside a 'try' will occasionate an execution of the block 'catch'.
 Any variable described in the block 'try' only exists in this block.
 23. JAVA doesn't have multidimensional arrays, every line in a multidimensional array is seen as a unidimensional array.
 24. Array class has a sort of methods to manipulate arrays.
+25. *this.* is a reference to a class variable of the object.
 ---

 **Java Types and operators**